-I try to do a class or 2 each week.
+I try to do 3-4 classes each week.
 Since there are 20 minute options, it’s super easy to fit a class in first thing in the morning (and bonus, there’s zero commute time)!
 There’s also new ones added every week so I’ve never taken the same class twice!
-There’s definitely months when neither one of us touch the bike but we try to keep it in rotation for our workouts.
+There’s definitely months when neither one of us touch the bike (I sadly couldn’t bike when I was pregnant with Penelope) but we try to keep it in rotation for our workouts.

 Should you get one?

 Cons: The Peloton bike is an investment.
 It’s an expensive bike and you need the monthly membership to stream classes.
 There’s less of an opportunity to meet other people like you could at a gym but they do give you ways to communicate with other riders.

 Here are some questions to ask yourself: